Company Logo - Home Link

 Luke's Lobster Rolls is near Jane's Carousel in the historic Smokestack building in Brooklyn Bridge Park.
 They serve up much more than fresh lobster rolls.
 You can get soup and salads as well.

-Brooklyn Ice Cream Factory 14 Old Fulton Street across from Brooklyn Bridge Park has been a favorite in the neighborhood for years.
+Brooklyn Ice Cream Factory at 14 Old Fulton Street across from Brooklyn Bridge Park has been a favorite in the neighborhood for years.

 Click here for more dining options.